 My favorite part of the hotel has to be Steigenberger Frankfurter Hof’s Spa.
 You can book from a selection of massages and beauty treatments or just relax in the Turkish bath.
 There’s even a traditional barber shop.

 Paid parking is available close to the hotel.

 For great value prices and a convenient location within walking distance to the main Frankfurt train station, Adina Apartment Hotel Frankfurt Westend can’t be beat.
 It’s also close to shops and Frankfurt Exhibition Centre.

 This is especially a good choice if you like apartment-style accommodation.
 The rooms vary from studios to two bedroom apartments.
 I love staying here with my family so we can self cater and easily get to the airport.
 There are also washing machine facilities in each room to make your stay even easier.
 Some rooms have views.

 There’s a gym as well as parking for an extra charge.
 There is also a restaurant and bar on-site.

 If you are looking for somewhere unique to stay in Frankfurt in a pretty spot in Sachsenhausen, consider the Libertine Lindenberg.

-This option considers itself both a hotel and a shared living space and has communal areas that you can use to meet other guests or to cook your own meals.
+This option sells itself as both a hotel and a shared living space.
+It has communal areas that you can use to meet other guests or to cook your own meals.